LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/cobrowse-for-messaging.md

 * The visitor cannot access the agent’s local system or web applications opened in other browser tabs or windows.
 * Agents have the option to choose between “shared” mode and “view only” mode.
 “Shared” mode enables the full collaborative experience, whereas “view only” mode offers a higher level of customer privacy.
 * Form fields and widgets can be masked, in which case the data is not transmitted to the server or the agent browser.
+* Sessions are not recorded or stored (and there is not currently a workaround).
+There are plans to add this functionality in the next year.

 ## Configuration